TeaEntityLab/rustMLuaActor/README.md

       {
           act.def_fn_with_name_nowait(|_, (list1, list2): (Vec<String>, Vec<String>)| {
               // This function just checks whether two string lists are equal, and in an inefficient way.
-              // Lua callbacks return `rlua::Result`, an Ok value is a normal return, and an Err return
+              // Lua callbacks return `mlua::Result`, an Ok value is a normal return, and an Err return
               // turns into a Lua 'error'.
 Again, any type that is convertible to lua may be returned.
               Ok(list1 == list2)
           }, "check_equal").ok().unwrap();